Art Business Resources

 Permits:

-• Business license: First things first, I secured my California Business Operations Tax Certificate through my city’s website.
+• Business license: I secured my California Business Operations Tax Certificate through my city’s website.
 I live in Sacramento, California and I was able to call and talk to someone on the phone.
 They told me what I needed: a Business Operations Tax Online Application and a Home Occupation Permit (since my studio is located in my backyard).
-My BOT was $190 for the year and I only had to fill out the one form for both of my items.
+My BOT was $190 for the first year and I only had to fill out the one form for both of my items.
 Phew!

 • Seller’s Permit: I secured my California Seller’s Permit through CDTFA - CA Department of Tax and Fee Administration.
 It was free.
+After your first year, you will need to report and pay your owed state sales tax in order to renew your permit.

 Business Services:

 • Squarespace or Shopify: I went with Squarespace to design and host my website and online shop.
 It is fairly easy to use and integrates well with Google Workspace and Flodesk (my newsletter service).
-I am still a little jealous of Shopify’s Shop App and direct integration into social media.
+I am still a little jealous of Shopify’s Shop App and direct integration into Meta.
 I might switch in the future, but I got my Squarespace website up FAST and I am relatively happy with how it looks.

 • Flodesk: My favorite digital marketing service provider helps me design my monthly newsletters.
 You can use Flodesk to “design and send on-brand marketing emails, create high converting sales and checkout pages, publish opt-in forms to grow your list, and build powerful email automations.”
 I tried Mailchimp.
 It was clunky and I had no control over fonts, colors, and branding.
 I love Flodesk.
 It is a little pricey.
 Look for that 50% your first year coupon!